‘Green Light’ for U.S. Rate Hike in July, Wage Growth Surges Against FOMC Forecast – Bloomberg

 Policymakers expect the economy to slow to below long-term trend levels and the unemployment rate to rise to 4.5% next year.
 The slack in the job market is likely to ease price pressures.
 The June employment report contradicted this forecast with a slight decline in the unemployment rate.

 “It’s still a really strong report,” Citigroup economist Veronica Clark said of the June jobs report.
 He expects rate hikes in July and September.
-She continued, “The authorities have raised concerns about accelerating hourly wage growth and unemployment, both of which are moving in the opposite direction of expectations.”
+She continued, “The authorities have raised concerns regarding accelerating hourly wage growth and unemployment, both of which are moving in the opposite direction of expectations.”

 Bloomberg Economics economists Stuart Paul and Eliza Winger said: “There are clear cracks in the labor market, with more part-time workers, layoffs in certain sectors, and expected revisions to future employment numbers.
 “But the FOMC, which must continue to keep inflation under control, still needs to keep the labor market under pressure, and we expect a 0.25-point rate hike at its July meeting.”